waikato-datamining/image-dataset-converter-redis/README.md

-# image-dataset-converter-redis-predictions
+# image-dataset-converter-redis
-Support for making predictions via Redis backend for the image-dataset-converter library.
+Redis integration for the image-dataset-converter library.

-Docker images for Deep learning frameworks with Redis support are available from here:
+For making predictions, Docker images for Deep learning frameworks with Redis support are available from here:

 https://www.data-mining.co.nz/docker-images/